 Before a doctor ever decides that your hernia mesh needs to be removed, you will likely have suffered from one of the more common complications that arise from defective medical products or your doctor's negligence.

-Adherence occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
+Adhesion occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
 This can occur within a few weeks of your surgery or can take months or years.
 It typically occurs once the absorbable coating of your hernia mesh has worn off.
 1

 Bowel obstruction refers to blockage -- either partial or whole -- of part of the small or large intestines.
 When blocked, food or liquid cannot properly pass through the digestive system.
 This condition can become serious or even life-threatening if it is not properly treated.